Mailgun vs SendGrid

 Which is more popular, Mailgun or SendGrid?

-On the Knock platform, Mailgun handled 100M–500M messages from December 12th to March 12th compared to 500M+ for SendGrid.
-Mailgun is currently trending upward in adoption, while SendGrid volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from February 10th to May 11th compared to 500M+ for SendGrid.
+Mailgun volume has remained stable, while SendGrid volume has remained stable.

 Can I use both Mailgun and SendGrid together?